 Restore Factory Settings on Your Phone

 Resetting your phone to factory settings is your last resort if you find yourself up against an especially resilient spyware.
-All of your files, accounts, and data are deleted from your device during that procedure.
+All of your files, accounts and data will be deleted from your device during that procedure.
 Furthermore, it will remove all spyware applications.

 How to Prevent Spyware from Infecting Your Phone?

 The greatest offense is defense!
-Spyware poses a covert danger.
-People are slow to recognize that they have a small spy on their phones.
 You should therefore discover how to safeguard your phone against spyware.

 • Protect your phone: Turn on authentication for app downloads and lock your device with a strong password, PIN, or fingerprint.